 We always want to just get to our destinations quickly but sometimes the body and mind need a mini break along the journey to the destination.
 Don’t frown up at your flight connections.
 Take full advantage and get a quick self-renewal and break from being in the air with a nice layover.

-What is your favorite place airport to layover during your travels?
+What is your favorite airport to layover during your travels?
 Are you intentional with planning layovers?
 Comment below.